ImperialCollegeLondon/pyrealm/docs/source/development/github_actions.md

 # GitHub Actions

-The project uses several workflows using GitHub Actions to maintain code quality and check confirm that the package and website are building correctly.
+The project uses several workflows using GitHub Actions to maintain code quality and confirm that the package and website are building correctly.
 The actions are defined in `.github/workflows`directory and currently include:

 ## `pre-commit_autoupdate.yaml`